Editorial Standards & Guidelines

 • Ongoing training on market changes

-Meet our team: Learn more about our authors and their qualifications on our About page.
+Meet the team: Learn more about the authors and their qualifications on the About page.

 Corrections Policy

-We promptly correct errors when they are brought to our attention.
+Errors are promptly corrected when brought to attention.
 Corrections are handled based on severity:

 • Minor errors (typos, formatting): Corrected silently